Pyomo/pyomo/doc/OnlineDocs/contribution_guide.rst

 Step 2: Install PyUtilib

-You will likely need the master branch of PyUtilib to use contribute to Pyomo.
+You will likely need the master branch of PyUtilib to contribute to Pyomo.
 Clone a copy of the repository in a new directory:

 ::

    git clone https://github.com/PyUtilib/pyutilib

-Then in the directory containing the clone of PyUtilib, run:
+Then in the directory containing the clone of PyUtilib run:

 ::